-- ILPs are very popular collective investment vehicles globally and are used to invest in a broad range of asset classes across the alternative investments space. - ILPs are particularly suited for private equity, real estate and infrastructure investment vehicles where the investment tends to be of a longer term nature with capital often drawn down over a period of years. - The main attraction of an ILP is that the ILP does not have an independent legal existence in the way that a company does.
+- ILPs are popular collective investment vehicles globally and are used to invest in a broad range of asset classes across the alternative investments space. - ILPs are particularly suited for private equity or debt, real estate, infrastructure and energy investment vehicles where the investment tends to be of a longer term nature with capital often drawn down over a period of years. - The main attraction of an ILP is that the ILP does not have an independent legal existence in the way that a company does.
 All of the assets and liabilities belong jointly to the individual partners.
 Similarly the profits are owned by the partners. - As a tax transparent vehicle the ILP structure is particularly suitable as an investment vehicle for investment in US securities with US advisers.
-They are also frequently used in the UK. - An ILP is transparent for Irish tax purposes such that the income and gains of an ILP are treated as accruing directly to each partner of the ILP in proportion to the value of the interests beneficially owned by the partner.
+The improved Irish ILP structure is more comparable with US or Cayman partnerships. - An ILP is transparent for Irish tax purposes such that the income and gains of an ILP are treated as accruing directly to each partner of the ILP in proportion to the value of the interests beneficially owned by the partner.